Tigerofthebay/Ghostboyguitar/README.md

 since the start ive been hearing ridiculous lies about me

-you are running from accountability so hard it is embarrassing
+you are running from accountability so hard it is embarrassing.

 do not lecture me about boundaries or respect when you have neither unless it benefits you